atctwo/bbrx/docs/usage/events.md

 >   - if the event value is *not* the default, it sets the claimed flag of the action
 >   - if the event value *is* the default, it clears the claimed flag
 >   - either way, the action will be executed as normal (pending [`exec_without_controller`](#what-happens-when-no-controllers-are-connected) and other conditions)

+## Conditional Events
+todo :p

+- for each conditional event, they must resolve as true before the action is executed
+  - an input is considered true if it's greater than the halfway point between min and max
+- if any conditional fails, the action is still executed but with the specified `default_value`
+- if `conditional_noexec` is true, the action isn't executed at all
+  - this means the last value the action was called with will hold